- About BEE

-Jennifer Cohen in the front office has an internship database.
-You are strongly encouraged to talk with her or any of the faculty in the department who have many contacts.
+Please check out our Careers and Internships webpage.
+In addition, Jennifer Cohen in the front office has an internship database.
+You are also strongly encouraged to talk the EcoE Head Advisor or any of the faculty in the department who have many contacts.

 Great!
-Talk with the international programs office and Caine Francis, COE international programs advisor in the HUB.
+Talk with the international programs office (located in University Plaza) and visit the COE international programs webpage.
 Options are limitless.
-As a general rule, the engineering international programs office in the HUB will handle all course approvals for engineering students studying abroad.
+Generally, the engineering international programs office will handle all course approvals for engineering students studying abroad.
 This office will create the necessary forms for signature once the courses have been identified.
 Students will then go to their respective departments for specific course approvals.
 The process for the Ecological Engineering program is to obtain syllabi and other materials for the overseas courses you wish considered and submit a petition to the Head Advisor for consideration by the Undergraduate Program Committee.
 Acceptance of overseas courses has accreditation ramifications for the Ecological Engineering BS program.
 Courses, if accepted, will be considered either exact equivalents or engineering electives for programmatic purposes.

 This depends on many factors.
 The best thing to do is write up a full course plan with and without the overseas component and check how it will affect you.
-It is a good subject for discussion with your advisor and the International Programs engineering advisor (Caine Francis) in the HUB.
+It is a good subject for discussion with your advisor and the International Programs engineering advisor.

-Talk with your advisor and the Head Advisor.
-Some exceptions can be made without petition and so check first.
+Talk with the Head Advisor.
+Check first, as some exceptions could be made without petition.

 ENGR 391 is required for the new program and strongly endorsed for the old program.
 ENGR 390 is accepted for the old program.
 You need to know how to calculate net present value, the meaning of discount rate, depreciation and the rate of inflation.